Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 Polymorphism refers to the idea of having many forms.
 This project uses method overriding and overloading.

+## User Manual

+The system consists of a user manual to understand how to correctly use the system.
+That avoids user confusion.
+That provides system screenshots and demonstrates videos to enhance user experience.
+Those allow step-by-step guidance for users.

+## Test Document

+That includes the test plan, test cases and test results with explanations.
+The test document proves the system works accurately and reliably.
+That supports verifying that all the functions work correctly.

 ## Conclusion

 The document successfully represented the expected tasks, including the principle of Object-Oriented Programming concept (OOP), main functionalities of the system with proper explanation, a user-friendly manual and a test document.